qbcore-framework/qb-target/README.md

 You are free to help through Pull Requests, I love some help!

+The wiki and examples.md are always being improved and new examples can be made on request, just let me know!

 ## Features
 - Maintains compatibility with bt-target while providing improved utility and performance
 - Optimised and improved raycasting function allows interaction with a wider range of entities